samsquire/ideas3/README.md

 If we know it takes 100ms to render a page in our app, we could simulate an average journey for a user and cache the responses for performance.

-# 43. Ghostwriter
+# 43. Digital Ghostwriter

 When you write client or server side code, it would be nice if the other side wrote itself automatically.
-This idea is for a ghostwriter to generate code for equivalent clientside.
+This idea is for a digital ghostwriter to generate code for an equivalent clientside.

-* If you wrote readInt, the client would write sendInt.
+* If you wrote readInt, in the  client code a sendInt would be written.
 If you wrote sendInt, the other side would write readInt.
 * If you write window.fetch("/data/blah") then a request handler for blah would be generated.

-# 44.
+# 44. Instant signup

+Browsers could cache your user data according to some browser defined API, first name, last name, email address, generated password.
+Without prefilling a form, you could sign up and have an account immediately.

+# 45.

 # Incomplete thoughts and ideas
 Function Mesh

+Fluent system

 # Query Optimisers